mgalvao2012/LogFeeds/README.md

 # LogFeeds

-This app allows to register every update and delete actions in feed items.
+This app allows to register every update and delete action executed in feed items.
 The customer object (Log_Feed__c) is created to save these information.

 <a href="https://githubsfdeploy.herokuapp.com?owner=mgalvao2012&repo=LogFeeds&ref=master">
   <img alt="Deploy to Salesforce"